vaishnavi-p/Pothole-Detection-System/README.md

 ## Challanges Faced
 * I faced some challanges while deciding the threshold value for the pothole detection.
 * Since this is a prototype model, configuring the system to real time scenario was kind of difficult.
+* Initially by just using the threshold and mod values, It was giving pothole detection in case of inclination as well, I resolved this issue by using filter.
+* Implementation of high pass filter was computetionally expensive and complex, hence I used a PT1 low-pass filter and calculated the deviation of the original and the filter output.
+This approach eliminated the false detection and also solved the initial calibration issues.